Frequently Asked Questions

 RedSTAR fills a gap that exists between the Red River Gorge’s local volunteer Search and Rescue (SAR) teams and the local Emergency Medical Service (EMS) agencies.
 Because the SAR teams aren’t EMS agencies, they’re legally prohibited from providing care beyond the level of first aid.
 And because the EMS agencies aren’t SAR teams, they’ve historically declined to allow their employees to hike miles through the woods or to rappel over cliffs to treat patients.

-RedSTAR does both of those things.
-As an EMS unit trained and equipped for SAR operations and rope rescue, we can enter the woods and go over the edge of cliffs to begin treating patients exactly where they’ve become injured or ill.
-And because we operate as a unit of Powell County Ambulance Service under Physician medical direction, we can do so much more than basic first aid.
+RedSTAR’s response services did both of those things.
+As an EMS unit trained and equipped for SAR operations and rope rescue, we were able to enter the woods and go over the edge of cliffs to begin treating patients exactly where they’ve become injured or ill.
+And because we operated as a unit of Powell County Ambulance Service under Physician medical direction, we could do so much more than basic first aid.

-We can provide IV fluids and pain management, perform emergency airway procedures, initiate advanced trauma care, use sophisticated diagnostics to identify specific illnesses and injuries, and administer an extensive range of prescription medications.
-Our advanced treatments include protocols for Ketamine, TXA, dislocation reductions, chest decompressions, and push-dose pressors for anaphylaxis- just to name a few!
+These capabilities included IV medications, emergency airway procedures, advanced trauma care, use of sophisticated diagnostics to identify specific illnesses and injuries, and an extensive range of prescription medications.
+Our advanced treatments included protocols for Ketamine, TXA, dislocation reductions, chest decompressions, and surgical procedures.

 2. Is RedSTAR a Search and Rescue team?